azutoolkit/session/README.md

-MyApp.session.cookie           # Returns a session cookie that can be sent to clients MyApp.session[]                # Gets session by Session Id or raises an exception MyApp.session[]?               # Gets session by Session Id or returns nil
+MyApp.session.cookie           # Returns a session cookie that can be sent to clients MyApp.session[]                # Gets session by Session Id or raises an exception MyApp.session[]?               # Gets session by Session Id or returns nil MyApp.session.clear            # Removes all the sessions from store
 ```

 > **Note:** Session also offers a _HTTP Handler_ `Session::SessionHandler` to help